Hepatitis A - including symptoms, treatment and prevention

 - Good food handling procedures should always be followed.

-- Immunisation against hepatitis A. The hepatitis A vaccine provides protection within 4 weeks of having the vaccine and lasts for more than 10 years, if a booster dose is administered at least 6 months after the first dose.
-See Hepatitis A vaccine for detailed information on who the vaccine is recommended for.
+- A single dose of hepatitis A vaccine provides protection within 2 weeks of having the vaccine.
+A second dose 6 months later gives long lasting protection.
+See Hepatitis A vaccine for detailed information on people for whom the vaccine is recommended.

 Immunisation and immunoglobulin

-Hepatitis A vaccine is offered to non-immune household and/or sexual contacts of all people with hepatitis A who have had contact during the 2 weeks before, until 1 week after the onset of jaundice.
-A contact is any person who has been close enough to an infected person to be at risk of having acquired the infection from that person.
+Hepatitis A vaccine can prevent hepatitis A infection in a contact of a person who has hepatitis A if it is given no later than 14 days after the onset of symptoms in the person with hepatitis A infection.
+The vaccine is offered to household contacts and/or sexual contacts of the person with hepatitis A who are not already immune to hepatitis A. A contact is any person who has been close enough to an infected person to be at risk of getting the infection from that person.

 If a person with hepatitis A is a food handler by occupation, vaccine (or immunoglobulin if in one of the groups for whom vaccine is not recommended) should be administered to the other food handlers working in the same establishment.